Learning before bed boosts recall

 nbmayn

-March 27, 2012, 09:24 PMI've always had good luck with studying before sleeping.
+March 27, 2012 at 09:24 PMI've always had good luck with studying before sleeping.
 In college I would always review a subject then I would think about what I had just studied as I went to sleep.
 I always would have retained it in the morning.
 Even now, I still will review my Chinese vocab before bed, then think about each word as I fall asleep.
 Works well for me!